xintron/pycri/README.md

             irc.msg(channel, message)

+        @command(aliases=['gr'])
+        def greet(self, nick):
+            return 'Welcome {}'.format(nick)

 That's it!
-Now either add the module to the PLUGINS-list in settings.py or load the plugin using `!load <module>`.
+Now either add the plugin to the PLUGINS-list in settings.py or load the plugin using `!load <plugin>`.

+This plugin will greet all users joining the channel as well as adding a command (accessible using !greet or the alias !gr) which takes one argument, the nick to greet.

 Dependencies